President: Viktor Bruckman

 Sonja is a civil and environmental engineer by training with a background in both academia and industry.
 Her research focuses on hydrogeology , numerical flow and transport simulations and the sustainable use of georesources and the subsurface, for example investigating CO2 storage in geological media.

-The 2018 Division Outstanding Early Career Scientists Award is awarded to
+The 2021 Division Outstanding Early Career Scientist Award is awarded to

-- Outstanding Student Poster and PICO (OSPP) Award
+- Virtual Outstanding Student and PhD candidate Presentation (vOSPP) Award

-The 2018 Outstanding Student Poster and PICO (OSPP) Award is awarded to
+The 2021 Virtual Outstanding Student and PhD candidate Presentation (vOSPP) Award is awarded to

 Current issue of the EGU newsletter